testomatio/examples/jest/README.md

 TESTOMATIO={apiKey} npx check-tests jest "**/*{.,_}test.js"  -d Algorithms
 ```

+> **Environment variables** It is recommended to store Testomatio API Key as environment variable and never save it in the source code.
+Set them directly when running tests or use [dotenv](https://www.npmjs.com/package/dotenv) package to save environment variable in a file and load them for tests.

 ## Publishing Test Results to Testomat.io

 Get API key from a project in Testomat.io and set it as environment variable `TESTOMATIO`: